 Most patients return to work approximately 1 week after the arm lift procedure.
 People whose work requires strenuous arm and upper body movement may decide to take additional time to hal after the surgery, and often do not return to work for 2 to 3 weeks.

 During your recovery time you will attend post-surgery follow-up appointments at the Cruise Plastic Surgery office in Orange County.
-During those visits, be sure to discuss any questions or concerns you may have with Dr. Cruise or another member of the staff.
+During those visits, be sure to discuss any questions or concerns you may have with Joseph T Cruise, MD or another member of the staff.
 They will also discuss with you how to minimize the appearance of scarring that often occurs after brachioplasty, and assess the state of your incisions and how they are healing.
-It is very important that patients attend these appointments, so that Dr. Cruise can ensure the best results and help you prevent any complications.
+It is very important that patients attend these appointments, so that Joseph T Cruise, MD can ensure the best results and help you prevent any complications.

 Patients interested in body sculpting, including arm lift, often have questions about its cost.
 An arm lift, also known as “brachioplasty” is the process of removing excess, loose, drooping skin from a patient’s triceps area on the arm.
 Dr. Joseph T. Cruise of Orange County has been specializing in this procedure for years, and has seen patients benefit from both the external, and internal, benefits of the procedure.
 He and his staff at Cruise Plastic Surgery believe that the cost of an arm lift is an investment in yourself, an investment in your personal happiness.